Kmphelps/project-4/README.md

 - Delete chore from database

 Stretch: As a user, I can:
+- Add a new chore to the list
 - Multi user / multi family functionality based on login
 - Edit family member info